buroa/k8s-gitops/README.md

 ## ⛵ Kubernetes

-This semi hyper-converged cluster operates on [Talos Linux](https://github.com/siderolabs/talos), an immutable and ephemeral Linux distribution tailored for [Kubernetes](https://github.com/kubernetes/kubernetes), and is deployed on bare-metal [Apple Mac Minis](https://www.apple.com/mac-mini).
+This semi hyper-converged cluster operates on [Talos Linux](https://github.com/siderolabs/talos), an immutable and ephemeral Linux distribution tailored for [Kubernetes](https://github.com/kubernetes/kubernetes), and is deployed on bare-metal [MS-01](https://store.minisforum.com/products/minisforum-ms-01) workstations.
 [Rook](https://github.com/rook/rook) supplies my workloads with persistent block, object, and file storage, while a separate server handles media file storage.
 The cluster is designed to enable a full teardown without any data loss.

 There is a template at [onedr0p/cluster-template](https://github.com/onedr0p/cluster-template) if you want to follow along with some of the practices I use here.